nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `find Sh` will display the students named "Shao Hong" & "Shaun"
 - `find a/ pas` will display students who stay at places which names that contain `pas` such as `Pasir Ris`
 - `find t/ URGENT` will display students who have the exact tag `URGENT`
-- `find s/ German` will display students who have the exact subject `German`
+- `find m/ CS2101` will display students who have the exact module `CS2101`

 <p align=center>
     <img alt="find before" src="images/user-guide/find_before.jpg" />